Procysbi Delayed Release

 Step 2: Open the PROCYSBI capsule.
 See "Opening PROCYSBI capsules" above.
 You may need to use more than 1 PROCYSBI capsule for the dose prescribed by your doctor.

-Step 3: Sprinkle the granules that are inside of the capsule or capsules onto the applesauce or berry jelly.
+Step 3: Sprinkle the granules that are inside the capsule or capsules onto the applesauce or berry jelly.

 Step 4: Mix the granules with the applesauce or berry jelly.